tadast/lrug.github.io/README.md

 On the mailing list, we want to maintain a high signal-to-noise ratio, so please:
  * Lead by example - If a discussion is devolving into snark and name-calling, either let it die or raise the tone.
- * Keep standards high - If someone acts out of line, make that crystal clear to them.
+ * Keep standards high - If someone acts disrespectfully, make that crystal clear to them.

 ### Incident Handling